Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: TNAS-ER Framework

 \subsection{ANN-Assisted TTFS SNN Search}

-Neural architecture design plays a crucial role in enhancing the efficiency and capability of SNNs \cite{na2022autosnn, liu2024lite}.
+Neural architecture design is crucial for enhancing the efficiency and capability of SNNs \cite{na2022autosnn, liu2024lite}.
 However, TTFS SNNs present unique challenges due to their single-spike temporal coding and layer-wise time scheduling, which result in unstable gradients and high sensitivity to architectural configurations \cite{stanojevic2024high}.
-These characteristics make direct NAS on TTFS SNNs particularly difficult, as the search space is typically large and involves diverse connectivity patterns.

 To address this challenge, TNAS-ER proposes an ANN-assisted search strategy (see Figure \ref{fig:ANN-assistant}).
-Instead of relying solely on TTFS SNN learning, we leverage a ReLU ANN counterpart that shares an identity mapping with the TTFS SNN to assist the search process.
-The framework consists of three stages: supernet training, evolutionary search, and subnet retraining.
-The following paragraphs detail how the ANN counterpart assists the TTFS SNN in each stage.
+Instead of relying solely on TTFS SNN learning, we leverage a ReLU ANN counterpart that shares a bidirectional mapping with the TTFS SNN to assist the search process.
+The framework consists of three stages: supernet training, evolutionary search, and subnet retraining with fine-tuning.
+We describe how TTFS SNN and the ANN counterpart collaborate at each stage below.